GitHawkApp/GitHawk/README.md

 GitHawk is a small iOS app that makes managing GitHub accounts and projects a little easier.
 It exists because GitHub's mobile interface is missing features and is slow.

-It is also test and proof that you can build fairly complicated apps with [IGListKit](https://github.com/Instagram/IGListKit) in Swift.
+It is also proof that you can build rather complicated Swift apps with [IGListKit](https://github.com/Instagram/IGListKit).

 ## Why

 - Push `IGListKit` + Swift to its limits
 - Enable project management on mobile
 - Explore [GitHub's GraphQL API](https://developer.github.com/v4/)
-- Scratch my Swift itch
+- Scratch my Swift-itch
 - Create a real, complex app in the open

 ## How